We care about privacy. Collected data is only stored in your instance of Home Assistant.

 The device tracker component offers presence detection for Home Assistant.
 It supports two different methods for presence detection: scan for connected devices on the local network and connect to third party service.

 Scanning for connected devices is easy to setup.
 See the instructions for our supported routers or scan the network using nmap.
-This approach does have its limitations however, it will only be able to detect if a device is home.
-It also struggles with iPhones because they disconnect from WiFi if idle, marking them as not home when they actually are.
+This approach does have its limitations, however: it will only be able to detect if a device is home, and iPhones may show as not home inaccurately (as iPhones disconnect from WiFi if idle).

 Home Assistant will know the location of your device if you are using OwnTracks.
 By setting up zones you will be able to add names to the locations of your devices.
 This way you can easily spot on the state page where the people in your house are and use it as triggers and conditions for automation.